Constipation

 • Fiber supplementation-All-Bran cereal (Kellog’s, etc) 1-5 TBSP daily with food, canned pumpkin pie filling 1-5 TBSP daily with food, Metamucil, Fiberall 1-5 TBSP daily with food, Laxatone, Kat-A-Lax 1-5 ml by mouth daily

-• DO NOT administer enemas at home to your pet unless specifically directed by your veterinarian.
+• Do not administer enemas at home to your pet unless specifically directed by your veterinarian.
 Some products can be toxic to cats and the wall of the rectum/colon can be unintentionally torn or damaged during improper administration.